fnproject/tutorials/java/UsingJavaRuntimeContext/README.md

 }
 ```

 The `config` method uses the `RuntimeContext` to initialize the `dbHost`, `dbUser`, and `dbPassword` variables.
 String optionals are used to set default variables just in case the variables we are looking for are not set.
-Similar methods could be created if more configuration is required.
+Additional methods may be annotated this way if more configuration is required.

 Completing the code changes above produces the output shown above where `DB_HOST_URL` has been set to `//myhost/mydb`.